flori950/tub_inspired_optical_flow/README.md

 [code](https://github.com/tub-sgg/Bio_inspired_Optical_flow)
 [code](https://github.com/cedric-scheerlinck/jupnote_event_demo)
 is provided by [Cedric Scheerlinck](https://www.cedricscheerlinck.com/about/)
+>>bayes.ipynb
+>>>including sementing optical flows to two moving objects according to the output from EV-MotionSeg MATLAB code, and Bayesian methods to recover the velocities.

 >-[Dataset](http://rpg.ifi.uzh.ch/datasets/davis/slider_far.zip):
 >>This is the dataset which is used in this project.For this dataset, only event.txt is used.